Skip to Main

 Carolyn Bradley Guidry, Dr.P.H., M.P.A.S.

-Dr. Bradley-Guidry earned bachelor’s degrees in nursing from Texas Christian University and physician assistant students from UT Southwestern Medical Center.
+Dr. Bradley-Guidry earned bachelor’s degrees in nursing from Texas Christian University and physician assistant studies from UT Southwestern Medical Center.
 She earned a master’s degree in physician assistant studies from the University of Nebraska and a doctorate degree in public health from the University of North Texas Health Science Center, School of Public Health.
 Dr. Bradley-Guidry joined the UT Southwestern faculty in 2010 as an Assistant Professor in the Department of Physician Assistant Studies.
-She was promoted to Associate Professor in fall 2018.
+She was promoted to Associate Professor in the fall of 2018.
 Dr. Bradley-Guidry’s clinical expertise is in hypertension.
 Her research interest is in health professions workforce diversity and health disparities.
-Dr. Bradley-Guidry is a 2013 National Institutes on Minority Health and Health Disparities Scholar.
+Dr. Bradley-Guidry is a National Institutes on Minority Health and Health Disparities Scholar.
 She is a member of the Southwestern Academy of Teachers, which comes with the title of Distinguished Teaching Professor.

 Bernadette Nagib, M.B.A., CPC